wombleton/gitlaw-nz/acts/C/Charities Act 2005.md

     (5) Any fee or amount payable to the Board or the chief executive is recoverable by the Board or the chief executive in any court of competent jurisdiction as a debt due to the Board or the chief executive.

-    Section 73(1)(a): repealed, on 25 February 2012, by [section 15(1)][170] of the Charities Amendment Act 2012 (2012 No 4).
+    Section 73(1)(a): repealed, on 25 February 2012, by [section 15(1)][174] of the Charities Amendment Act 2012 (2012 No 4).

-    Section 73(1)(b): repealed, on 25 February 2012, by [section 15(1)][170] of the Charities Amendment Act 2012 (2012 No 4).
+    Section 73(1)(b): repealed, on 25 February 2012, by [section 15(1)][174] of the Charities Amendment Act 2012 (2012 No 4).

     Section 73(1)(c): amended, on 1 July 2012, by [section 16(1)][136] of the Charities Amendment Act (No 2) 2012 (2012 No 43).

     Section 73(1)(d): amended, on 1 July 2012, by [section 16(1)][136] of the Charities Amendment Act (No 2) 2012 (2012 No 43).

-    Section 73(2): repealed, on 25 February 2012, by [section 15(2)][170] of the Charities Amendment Act 2012 (2012 No 4).
+    Section 73(2): repealed, on 25 February 2012, by [section 15(2)][174] of the Charities Amendment Act 2012 (2012 No 4).

     Section 73(3): amended, on 1 July 2012, by [section 16(1)][136] of the Charities Amendment Act (No 2) 2012 (2012 No 43).

-    Section 73(3): amended, on 25 February 2012, by [section 15(3)][170] of the Charities Amendment Act 2012 (2012 No 4).
+    Section 73(3): amended, on 25 February 2012, by [section 15(3)][174] of the Charities Amendment Act 2012 (2012 No 4).

     Section 73(4): amended, on 1 July 2012, by [section 16(1)][136] of the Charities Amendment Act (No 2) 2012 (2012 No 43).

-    Section 73(4): amended, on 25 February 2012, by [section 15(4)][170] of the Charities Amendment Act 2012 (2012 No 4).
+    Section 73(4): amended, on 25 February 2012, by [section 15(4)][174] of the Charities Amendment Act 2012 (2012 No 4).

     Section 73(5): amended, on 1 July 2012, by [section 16(1)][136] of the Charities Amendment Act (No 2) 2012 (2012 No 43).

 ##### 74 Prosecution of offences

-*   (1) An information in respect of an offence against this Act must be laid by the chief executive or a person authorised by the chief executive (the _authorised person_).
+*   (1) Proceedings in respect of an offence against this Act must be commenced by the chief executive or a person authorised by the chief executive (the _authorised person_).

-    (2) Before an information in respect of an offence against this Act is laid against a person, the chief executive or the authorised person must lay the facts of the case, so far as the chief executive or the authorised person is acquainted with them, before a Crown Solicitor.
+    (2) Before a charging document in respect of an offence against this Act is filed against a person, the chief executive or the authorised person must lay the facts of the case, so far as the chief executive or the authorised person is acquainted with them, before a Crown Solicitor.

-    (3) The chief executive or the authorised person may lay an information against a person only if a Crown Solicitor certifies that there are reasonable grounds for a prosecution.
+    (3) The chief executive or the authorised person may file a charging document against a person only if a Crown Solicitor certifies that there are reasonable grounds for a prosecution.

     (4) No action may be taken against the chief executive or the authorised person for malicious prosecution in relation to a prosecution under this Act if a Crown Solicitor certified that there were reasonable grounds for bringing the prosecution.

+    Section 74(1): amended, on 1 July 2013, by [section 413][156] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 74(1): amended, on 1 July 2012, by [section 16(1)][136] of the Charities Amendment Act (No 2) 2012 (2012 No 43).

+    Section 74(2): amended, on 1 July 2013, by [section 413][156] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 74(2): amended, on 1 July 2012, by [section 16(1)][136] of the Charities Amendment Act (No 2) 2012 (2012 No 43).

+    Section 74(3): amended, on 1 July 2013, by [section 413][156] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 74(3): amended, on 1 July 2012, by [section 16(1)][136] of the Charities Amendment Act (No 2) 2012 (2012 No 43).